DataDriven 150

 - The OOP Pillars Exam - medium - Four principles, one class hierarchy - show you know all of them.

-- The Event Broadcaster - medium - Subscribers show up, listen, and sometimes leave.
+- The Listeners - medium - Subscribers show up, listen, and sometimes leave.

-- The Dynamic Container - hard - Build your own resizable list with no help from the standard library.
+- The Dynamic Container - hard - Grow your own storage before the standard library does it for you.

 - The Throttle Wall - hard - Stop the abusers.
 Let the rest through.